LankanHawkeye/BEAR/README.md

    There are two files in this folder.
 One is a feature ensemble csv file.
 The other is a csv file with ensemble scores.
 Feature ensemble is created using a feature ensemble scoring function based on the rankings of five base feature selection methods.
 A feature ranked higher by multiple methods will receive a higher ensemble score.

 8. Run "run_step_4_clfEvaluation_without_bootstrapping.sh".
 This step evaluates all selected feature sets from step 6, which is obtained based on the classification performance measured by the area under curve (AUC) value of the classification ROC curve.
 Three classifiers (NB, SVM, and RF) with default parameter sets are used.
 More advanced users can modify the parameter sets of these classifiers by editing their corresponding python scripts.
-Depending on the dataset and the parameters in the classifiers, this step cann take longer to complete.
+Depending on the dataset and the parameters in the classifiers, this step can take longer to complete.

 Here is a sample code for stet 7: